RadhaHariharan/tradewatchapp/README.md

 5. now in stocksController.dart replace the IP in the URL with the IP of the system running the server.
 6. Now run the app in debug mode and check.

+Didn't implement 1D in chart as the package was not returning data in time series.

 I have used extensions on the application which will dynamically adapt to the screen size and change the font size container height and width.